Storybook Dining at Artist Point with Snow White Review

 - Bashful’s Butter-poached Sustainable Fish

-After consulting the chef, our food allergy diner went with the Royal Prime Rib Roast.
+After consulting the chef, our food allergy diner chose the Royal Prime Rib Roast.
 This was a much better option than my fish entree.

 However, this wasn’t a high-quality prime rib by any means.
-Unfortunately, it was dark where we were seated, so the image quality isn’t great.
+Unfortunately, it was dark where we were seated, so it was difficult to get a decent photo.
 But I believe anyone can see the ratio of fat versus edible meat.

 Here is a description of the other entrees: